Gosayram/go-locate/docs/SECURITY.md

 [revive](https://github.com/mgechev/revive) is a fast, configurable, and extensible linter for Go that enforces coding standards and best practices.
 It's integrated into our golangci-lint configuration and provides rules for naming conventions, code style, error handling patterns, and more.
 This helps maintain consistent, readable, and maintainable code across the project.

+### Software Bill of Materials (SBOM) with Syft

+[Syft](https://github.com/anchore/syft) is a powerful CLI tool and Go library for generating Software Bill of Materials (SBOM) from container images and filesystems.
+It provides detailed visibility into packages and dependencies, helping manage vulnerabilities, license compliance, and software supply chain security.
+Syft supports multiple SBOM formats including SPDX, CycloneDX, and its own native format.

+The project uses the official [anchore/sbom-action](https://github.com/anchore/sbom-action) GitHub Action for automated SBOM generation in CI/CD pipelines, which provides seamless integration with GitHub workflows and automatic release asset uploads.
+The SPDX format SBOM is also automatically submitted to GitHub's Dependency Graph for enhanced dependency tracking and vulnerability alerts.

 ### Available Make Targets

 #### Static Security Analysis (gosec)